 Minor infections will often go away on their own without antibiotics.
 When the body isn't able to clear an infection on its own, or if a serious bacterial infection is suspected, antibiotics are sometimes used to treat the infection.
 There are also some viral infections like influenza that are treated with antiviral agents.

-The choice of whether to use an antibiotic, and which antibiotic to use, is complex.
-Antibiotics treat only bacterial infections, but most infections are caused by viruses, not bacteria.
+The choice of whether to use an antibiotic, and which antibiotic to use, is complex, and you should always seek the advice of a physician before initiating an antibiotic.
+Antibiotics treat only bacterial infections, but many infections are caused by viruses, not bacteria.

 Each antibiotic is effective against certain groups of bacteria, but often it is not known which bacteria are responsible for a given infection.
 Practitioners will therefore often choose an antibiotic based on the part of the body in which the infection occurs, since certain classes of bacteria are most often responsible for infections in a particular organ system.

 Do not take multiple antibiotics at once.
-A better strategy is to choose one antibiotic, take a full course, and consider taking a different, second antibiotic if the infection has not resolved after the full course is completed.
-One exception to this rule is ciprofloxacin PLUS metronidazole, which may sometimes be taken together, as a pair, for abdominal infection.
+A better strategy is to choose one antibiotic, take a full course, and contact a physician to discuss next steps if symptoms have not resolved after the full course is completed.
+There are cases where a physician may recommend that certain antibiotics be taken together, as a pair, for specific types of infections.

-Infections with a change in someone’s behavior, lethargy, decreased urination, or rapid or shallow breathing, may indicate sepsis and are always a medical emergency.
+Infections that occur with fever, a change in someone’s behavior, lethargy, weakness, decreased urination, or rapid or shallow breathing, may indicate sepsis and are always a medical emergency.
 Seek help immediately.